Skip to main content

 PROGRAM OVERVIEW AND SCOPE OF TRAINING

-Our one-year Nuclear Radiology Fellowship at the University of Utah, Department of Radiology and Imaging Sciences provides additional training to diagnostic radiologists in nuclear imaging and theranostics.
-The department has 2 state of the art clinical PET/CT scanners and one research scanner.
+Our one-year ACGME Nuclear Radiology Fellowship at the University of Utah, Department of Radiology and Imaging Sciences provides additional training to diagnostic radiologists in nuclear imaging and theranostics.
+The department has two state of the art clinical PET/CT scanners and one research scanner.
 During the fellowship trainees will gain vast experience in general nuclear imaging and in the various applications of PET/CT and SPECT/CT imaging, including the areas of oncology (with the newest tracers), infection imaging, and in evaluation of neurodegenerative disorders.
 Fellows will also have the opportunity to work with the latest theranostic agents and will have the opportunity to participate in standard therapies for benign and neoplastic thyroid diseases.

 In addition to broad clinical exposure, fellows participate in the education of our residents during educational conferences, journal clubs and case correlation sessions.
 They also work closely with residents that are on the nuclear medicine service.
 The goal of the fellowship is to train outstanding clinicians, educators and researchers.